godotengine/godot-docs/classes/class_editorproperty.rst

 | *Getter*  | is_read_only()       |
 +-----------+----------------------+

-Used by the inspector, when the property is read-only.
+Used by the inspector, set to ``true`` when the property is read-only.

 Method Descriptions
 -------------------